 As expected from cheaper manufacturing, the slide release has some sharp edges.
 Again, this is done to cut cost, but I recommend you hit that top corner with some sand paper, because that edge can leave a nice scratch when you try to use the slide release to chamber the first round.

 The slide serrations are just right.
 They are sharp, but not so sharp as to cause any issues.
-This is necessary because the rest of the stainless steel slide is quit slippery and there is nowhere else to get a good grip to rack the slide.
+This is necessary because the rest of the stainless-steel slide is quit slippery and there is nowhere else to get a good grip to rack the slide.

 Striker-fired pistols are all the rage these days, so you will be happy to know that the Kahr CW9 is indeed a striker-fired pistol.
 It does not, however, have a typical striker-fired trigger.
-It has more of a double action striker-fired trigger pull.
-However it is a rather light double action pull.
+It has more of a double-action striker-fired trigger pull.
+However it is a rather light double-action pull.

 I have a great statistic from a very reliable source (by rear end) that 99.99% of all negligent discharges happen with striker-fired pistols (unless your name is Jose Canseco or Tex Grebner).
-Yes, striker-fired pistols are drop safe, but when you are dealing with such a small item, it can be easy to accidently “touch” the trigger.
+Yes, striker-fired pistols are drop safe, but when you are dealing with such a small item, it can be easy to accidentally “touch” the trigger.
 With a striker-fired pistol, this “touch” results in a BANG.